tufts-ai-robotics-group/NovelGridWorldsV2/README.md

 The objects will be instatiated using the defined class module in the `object_types` section of the json.

-In the json, specify a scalar number next to the object's name (i.e 2) to randomly initialize that many instances of the objects on the whole map.
-Specify an array with two values (i.e [3, 1]), and the object will be instantiated the last index of the array number of times in the room corresponding to the first index of the array.
+In the json, specify the quantity of objects you want to spawn and the room in which they are permitted to spawn (i.e 2 if you want room 2, "Any" if you want them to spawn in any room).
+Additionaly, if you set chunked to True, this means that all of the objects will spawn next to each other. (currently only supported for chunks of 2 and 4).

 If the object type name is not defined in the json, the parser will use the `default` module defined in the json.
 If even the `default`